mithunvp/ngGitHouse/README.md

 ## How to run the applicaiton?
 * Clone or Fork the this repo
-* Run npm install to download all node modules
+* Run **npm install** to download all node modules.
+This is a mandatory step, needs NodeJs installed
 * Run the **ng build --watch** command from root folder to run Angular application
 * F5 or run from Visual Studio IDE to load both MVC & Angular.
 Navigate to **Contacts** to see in action